Home » our home » Studio » Mudding Drywall in The Garage Transformation

-Mudding and Taping the Drywall in the Garage
+Mudding Drywall in The Garage Transformation

-Luckily, from the previous owners, we already had ceiling lighting and electric in the space, and the walls were already insulated.
+Luckily, from the previous owners, we already had ceiling lighting and electric in the space, and the walls were already insulated so there wasn’t much DIY on our half.
 Those were huge bonuses because it saved us a lot of money.
-It already had drywall too, it was just really, really old yellow drywall from probably the 1980’s or earlier and made it so dark in there.The walls were a mess.
+We have laminate in the garage floor because it’s never been big enough to pull a car in and open both doors, so it’s always been storage for us.
+The really, really old yellow drywall from probably the 1980’s or earlier and made it so dark in there and the walls were a mess.
 We had areas we had to replace the drywall because things had leaked behind cabinets, or there were holes from things that had knocked into the walls.
+Luckily, that was just a few small sheets of drywall patching a simple cut out and replace that we could handle before the guys got there.
+While are DIYer’s and we can mud and tape ourselves, it was such a huge space we decided it was better for us to have professionals tackle the task and make it look smooth and we didn’t want cracking.
+And we are glad they did it because they were fast, did such a great job, and it was really, really messy.
+Though I will say that this almost looks like a really cool abstract painting.

+After they went over the drywall seams with tape and mud, they then applied a skim coat.
+Once the skim coat was done, they applied the primer and that’s where the magic started to take place.
 It was really amazing to see it transformed, and how much a coat of primer and then white paint makes a difference!

 I’ll be painting that old door in the picture.
 It’s funny how it looked so white next to the old drywall, and now that it’s so clean and fresh looks really gross and dingy.
 We never noticed on our going in and out to grab something from the extra fridge.
 Now I notice it!

-Our next step will be to get a new insulated garage door with windows before the temps drop and the snow flies!
+Our next step will be to hopefully get a new insulated garage door with windows before the temps drop and the snow flies!

 2 Comments